 - 1. If necessary, create ISO files of any physical media for which you will create VCDs. - 2.
 Open the Virtual CDs page in the everRun Availability Console. - 3.
 Click Create VCD to open the Virtual CD Creation Wizard. - 4.
 In the wizard, select a storage group with sufficient free space for the VCD. - 5.
 Type a name for the VCD. - 6.
-Select a source for the VCD:

-- Upload ISO file uploads a file from your remote system running the everRun Availability Console. - Copy CD ISO from network source copies the file from a Web URL. - 7.
-If you selected Upload ISO file, click Next and select the ISO file to upload. - 8.
+Select a source for the VCD: - Upload ISO file uploads a file from your system running the everRun Availability Console.
+Click Browse, select the ISO file on your system, and click Open. - Copy CD ISO from network source copies the file from a Web URL.
+Specify the URL of the ISO file. - 7.
 Click Finish to upload or copy the ISO file from the specified source.

-The Virtual CD Creation Wizard reports that the VCD has been successfully added, but transferring the image may take several more minutes depending on the size of the image.
+The Virtual CD Creation Wizard reports that the VCD has been successfully added, but transferring the image may take several more minutes depending on the source and size of the image.